-FISPE, Honorary Member ISOP, Chevalier dans l'ordre National des Palmes Académiques Nicholas Moore is Head of the department of Pharmacology in Bordeaux,
+FISPE, Honorary Member ISOP, Chevalier dans l'ordre National des Palmes Académiques Nicholas Moore is Head of the department of Pharmacology in the University of Bordeaux.

-He is head of the Clinical Investigation Centre, in Bordeaux for interventional and observational research.
-Nicholas Moore was born in New York, USA in 1953, and has dual French-US citizenship.
+Nicholas Moore was born in New York, USA.
 He did his medical studies in Paris then trained in cardiology and pharmacology in Rouen.
 He spent dozen years more in Rouen in Clinical Pharmacology and Pharmacovigilance, during which time he became vice-president of the French Association of Regional Pharmacovigilance Centres, and founded the European Society of Pharmacovigilance.
 He moved to Bordeaux in 1996 as Professor of Clinical Pharmacology.

 He has co-authored over 400 papers in peer-reviewed journals.